Justice Sector Reform: Applying Human Rights Based Approaches

 Objective

-The central objective of this annual training programme is to enhance the skills of participants in applying Human Rights Based Approaches to Justice Sector Reform.
+The central objective of this annual training programme is to enhance the skills of participants in applying Human Rights Based Approaches to Justice & Security Reform.
 It will facilitate the development of knowledge and skills regarding:

 Methods